-Your child’s doctor will perform a throat culture to see if the sore throat is being caused by Streptococcus bacteria.
-After a cotton swab is rubbed across the back of the throat, it will be sent to a lab for testing.
-If the results of the strep test are positive, the doctor may prescribe antibiotics for your child.
+Your child’s doctor will perform a test called a throat culture to see if the sore throat is being caused by Streptococcus bacteria.
+In this test, a cotton swab is rubbed across the back of the throat and is sent to a lab for testing.
+If the results of the strep test are positive (the child has strep throat), the doctor may prescribe antibiotics for your child.
 Strep throat is spread through contact with saliva and mucus, and is still contagious until antibiotics have been taken for 24 hours.

 - Give your child all medication as instructed by the doctor.

 - Give your child acetaminophen for fever.
 Do not give your child aspirin.

 - Make sure your child drinks plenty of fluids.